CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 your reduced value may be re-reduced in a next reduce step.
 This is inherit to efficient mapreduce tasks and is something to be aware of.

+You should also note that a reducer will not be called for keys that have only one value since there is nothing to reduce.
+Therefore, if you want to do some extra processing on all keys in your mapreduce algorithm, you should do this in the writing phase, since the writing method will be called for each key.

 ## Writing